slouloudis/reading-notes/README.md

 data - a list of properties

-This can be laid out very annoying - compostions API fixes it
+This can be laid out very annoying - compositions API fixes it

 Hooks - remembers what is is between calls - a fancy variable.